DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ## Application timeline

 * 21 September 2022: deadline to apply for courses starting this year (autumn 2022) – it's best to apply as soon as you can
-* 12 October 2022: date applications open for courses starting next year (autumn 2023)
+* 12 October 2022: applications open for courses starting next year (autumn 2023)
 * Training lasts one 1 academic year full-time, or longer part-time
-* You can apply for paid teaching jobs as soon as you successfully complete your training (in summer 2023 for courses starting this year)
+* You can apply for paid teaching jobs as soon as you successfully complete your training in summer 2023

 ## Apply for teacher training, step by step

 We can help you make a successful application.
-For support on your journey, sign up to Get an adviser, or use the online chat service on this page.
+Sign up to get personalised advice from a teacher traing adviser, or use the online chat service on this page.

 <a href="https://adviser-getintoteaching.education.gov.uk/" class="button">Get an adviser</a>